-- . † Subject to :-(a) A maximum deduction as for two meals a day being made where an employee commences work at 9 a.m. or later and finishes at 4 p.m. or earlier on the same day or where he or she commences for the day between 1 p.m. and 4 p.m.; and (b) a maximum deduction as for one meal a day being made where an employee commences work at or after 4 p.m., the minimum wage shall (except in the case of an apprentice, an improver, a midday waitrees, a midday kitchenmaid or pantrymaid, or a casual employee) be, where the employer- - (i) provides meals- - (a) for each substantial meal 1s.
-3d. per week less, - (b) for each meal other than a substantial meal, 9d. per meal less. - (ii) boards and lodges the employee, 27s.
-6d. per week less.
+- † SUBJECT TO:-(a) A maximum deduction as for two meals a day being made where an employee commences work at 9 a.m. or later and finishes at 4 p.m. or earlier on the same day or where he or she commences for the day between 1 p.m. and 4 p.m.; and (b) a maximum deduction as for one meal a day being made where an employee commences work at or after 4 p.m., the minimum wage shall (except in the case of an apprentice, an improver, a midday waitress, a midday kitchenmaid or pantrymaid, or a casual employee) be, where the employer- - (i) provides meals which are consumed by the employee- - (a) for each substantial meal 1s.
+8d. per meal less. - (b) for each meal other than a substantial meal, 1s. per meal less. - (ii) boards and lodges the employee, 45s. per week less.